100 Fun Things to Do in Chicago

 person viewing oriental art| ©Daniel & Kate

-Another activity you should not miss is a visit to the Oriental Institute of Chicago.
-There you can see various archaeological discoveries such as tablets, photographs, The Court of Yelda Khorsabad, The Mesopotamian Gallery of Edgar and Deborah Jannotta, The Syro-Anatolian Gallery Henrietta Herbolsheimer MD, The Persian Gallery of Robert and Deborah Aliber, The Nubian Gallery of the Robert F. Picken family, The Egyptian Gallery of Joseph and Mary Grimshaw, etc.
+Another activity you shouldn't miss is a visit to the Oriental Institute of Chicago.
+There you can see various archaeological discoveries such as tablets, photographs, The Court of Yelda Khorsabad, The Edgar and Deborah Jannotta Mesopotamian Gallery, The Henrietta Herbolsheimer MD Syro-Anatolian Gallery, The Robert and Deborah Aliber Persian Gallery, The Robert F. Picken Family Nubian Gallery, etc. Picken Family Gallery, the Joseph and Mary Grimshaw Egyptian Gallery, and more.

-For example, in Joseph's gallery you will see 800 objects from the Predynastic period to the Byzantine period, a 17-foot tall statue of King Tutankhamun you will see at the entrance of the gallery.
-Likewise, in the court of Yelda Khorsabad the most incredible objects you'll see is the 16-foot tall Human and the Winged Bull of the Head.
+For example, in Joseph's gallery, you can see 800 objects from the Predynastic Period to the Byzantine Period, including a 17-foot-tall statue of King Tutankhamun at the entrance to the gallery.
+Similarly, in the Yelda Khorsabad courtyard, the most incredible objects you will see are the 16-foot-tall Human and the Winged Bull's Head.

-90. Cheer for the Chicago Fire team at Soldier Field
+90. Cheer on the Chicago Fire team at Soldier Field

-Who doesn't love soccer?
-If you are a fan of the team then cheer on the Chicago Fire at Soldier Field, the multi-purpose stadium that has a capacity of 61,500 spectators.
-As a curious fact you should know that it was built as a tribute to the people who died in the First World War.
+Who doesn't like soccer?
+If you're a fan, cheer on the Chicago Fire club at Soldier Field, a multi-purpose stadium with a capacity of 61,500 spectators.
+An interesting fact is that it was built in honor of those who died in World War I.

-Undoubtedly, it will be an unforgettable experience to be in this stadium with the locals and support their team.
-To buy tickets to the games here I leave you the official website of the Chicago Fire Football Club.
+Without a doubt, it will be an unforgettable experience to be in this stadium alongside the locals and support their team.
+To purchase tickets for the games, here is the official website of the Chicago Fire Soccer Club.

 91. Ride the roller coasters at Six Flags Great America